python/steering-council/updates/2024-10-steering-council-update.md

 Core Developer Sprint:

-- Proceeding with ARM's offer to host in Cambridge UK
+- Proceeding with Arm's offer to host in Cambridge UK
 - Exploring additional sponsorship opportunities
 - Clarified need to set expectations with sponsors regarding exclusivity